Accessibility Module

 - Next to each check you will find additional information.

-- Select the Help center (grad cap) icon for an explanation of the check.
+- Select the Help center (grad cap) icon for a detailed explanation of the check.

 - Select the count of affected pages to open the list of affected pages.

-- Select Inspect page with browser extension (mag glass icon) to view details while viewing the page — see below for further instructions.
+- Select Inspect page with browser extension (mag glass icon) to view details while viewing the page in your browser — see below for further instructions.

-Locate Checks on Webpages Using the Browser Extension
+Locate the Issues on Your Pages Using the Browser Extension

 If you have the browser extension installed: